Resources for CwP

-We provide four resources directly to students through a news post in your course in Folio.
-Here are the links for Summer 2017:
+FYE provides five sets of resources directly to students through a news post in your course in Folio.
+Here are the links for Fall 2019:

 We don’t think it important for faculty to spend considerable time discussing these resources, but we would like the faculty member or student assistant to make sure new students are aware the resources exist.